 Christmas in Japan is an interesting holiday, in that only 1.5% of Japanese people are actually Christian, yet elaborate Christmas trees illuminate the city as soon as the clock strikes midnight on November 1.
 Though not necessarily for religious reasons, Japanese people enjoy Christmas, and have their own traditions for the winter holiday.
 From buckets of fried chicken to a romantic dinner on Christmas Eve, here’s what to expect when spending Christmas in Japan.

-If you’re hailing from a western country, and you associate Christmas with wholesome family gatherings, you might be shocked that in Japan, Christmas is a lover’s holiday.
+If you hail from a Western country, and you associate Christmas with wholesome family gatherings, you might be shocked that in Japan, Christmas is a lover’s holiday.
 With December being well into cuffing season, Christmas can even be a stressful holiday for many single folks in Japan, since all the lovey-dovey festivities remind them of their relationship status.

 A lot of couples reserve romantic dinners, exchange gifts and celebrate the holiday essentially like Valentine’s Day.
 Plus, many foreigners are surprised that Japanese people celebrate Christmas Eve more so than Christmas Day.
 In short, if you’re lucky enough to get a last-minute reservation for somewhere nice on Christmas Eve, expect a room full of couples.